 Depending on the system or school of thought you look at, there are even more teaching styles out there – as described in a paper titled Teaching Styles and Language Performance by Edgar R. Eslit and Mercedita B. Tongson.

-What teaching style is best for today’s students?
+Choosing a teaching style for today’s learners

 The best teaching style for students depends on your topic, your learners, and the environment you’re teaching in.